Cladribine (Leustat® or LITAK®)

 It is important not to drive if you feel sleepy or drowsy.

 This treatment can make you feel dizzy or unsteady.
 Let your doctor know if this happens.
-Do not drive if you feel dizzy.
+If you feel dizzy, do not drive.

 Effects on the lungs